ABARMA/affiliates-jekyll-theme/_posts/2021-02-01-how-to-make-a-podcast.md

 </ul>

-This feels like the right point to pause and wrap up <b>Part 1</b> of <b>How to make a podcast.</b> On completing each of the steps mentioned here you will be miles ahead of most others who are not thinking strategically.
-Buying equipment is secondary, and we will come to that.
+This feels like the right point to pause.
+On completing each of the steps mentioned here you will be miles ahead of most others who are not thinking strategically about <b> How to make a podcast</b>.
+Buying equipment is important, and we will come to that.
 But first, it's important that you spend some time thinking about these points and fleshing out your podcast ideas in detail.

-Let's go!
+So, let's go!